pungggi/mouse_gestures/memory-bank/techContext.md

   - `resolveWebviewView(webviewView, context, token)`: Method called by VS Code to render the view's content.
 Provides the `webviewView` object.
   - `webviewView.webview`: Accessor for the webview instance associated with the view.
 Used to set options (`webviewView.webview.options`), HTML (`webviewView.webview.html`), listen for messages (`webviewView.webview.onDidReceiveMessage`), and send messages (`webviewView.webview.postMessage`).
   - `webviewView.webview.asWebviewUri`: Method to generate correct URIs for loading local resources into the webview.
-  - `vscode.workspace.getConfiguration`: Used to read extension settings (like `mouseGestures.triggerButton`).
+  - `vscode.workspace.getConfiguration`: Used to read extension settings.
   - `vscode.workspace.onDidChangeConfiguration`: Used to listen for changes to settings.
   - `vscode.commands.executeCommand`: Used by the provider to trigger VS Code actions based on messages received from the webview.
   - `context.subscriptions.push()`: Standard way to register disposables (like the view provider registration, configuration listener).